Stuart MacDonald 6 March 2019

 When will my conversion happen?

-We place our conversion instructions on a quarterly basis in March, June, September and December.
-We’ll be submitting the next round of conversion instructions to the fund groups from Saturday 15 September.
-If you want to convert this month just give us your instruction before 5pm on Friday 14 September.
+We place conversion instructions on a quarterly basis in March, June, September and December.
+We expect to submit the next round of conversion instructions to the fund groups on Saturday 16 March.
+If you would like to submit a conversion instruction this quarter you will need to provide your instruction before 5pm on Friday 15 March.

 What happens during a conversion?